Algorithms: computation of synchrony and attractors

 Tschacher W, Haken H & Kyselo M (2015).
 Alliance: A common factor of psychotherapy modeled by structural theory.
 Frontiers in Psychology, 6, 421. doi: 10.3389/fpsyg.2015.00421 (pdf)

-Tschacher W & Haken H (forthcoming).
+Tschacher W & Haken H (2019).
 The Process of Psychotherapy – Causation and Chance.
+Berlin: Springer Verlag.

 Zurück zu Startseite